 The Build Manager simplifies how builds are saved, organized, and managed for future use.

-Instead of creating a dedicated "Output" node and then specifying the file to save, you can mark a node for automatic output.
+Instead of creating a dedicated Output node and having to specify the file to save, you can mark a node for automatic output.

 To mark a node for export, right-click the node and select